idvorkin/idvorkin.github.io/_d/time_off.md

 ### Road Trip Tips

 - Bring Kettlebells
+- Bring a cooler - Buy fruits/vegtables and put them in there cooler and hotel fridge.
 - Lots of audiobooks
 - Stop at walmart
-- Don't let yourself drive too far
+- Set an end-of-day location that's only 4 hours of driving, otherwise, you'll end up spending not enough time smelling the roses.

 ### Other learnings

 - Remember the peak-end rule.
 Make the last day amazing!
 - Have a hotel booked Friday and Saturday nights
 - If you forget something, buy it at Walmart
-- Set an end-of-day location that's only 4 hours of driving, otherwise, you'll end up spending not enough time smelling the roses.
 - Keep kettlebells in the car

 ## Other Thoughts